waffle-iron/DAO-1.0/README.md

 ### ManagedAccount.sol
 Basic account, used by the DAO contract to separately manage both the rewards and the extraBalance accounts.

-### DAOTokenSaleProxyTransferer.sol
+### DAOTokenCreationProxyTransferer.sol
-This contract is used as a fall back in case an exchange doesn't implement the "add data to a transaction" feature in a timely manner, preventing it from calling buyTokenProxy().
+This contract is used as a fall back in case an exchange doesn't implement the "add data to a transaction" feature in a timely manner, preventing it from calling createTokenProxy().